How to apply

 - Applicants must have a statement on file that indicates he/she is registered with the Selective ServiceThe Selective Service Administration executes registration for the military draft.
 Male students who are US citizens and have reached the age of 18 and were born after December 31, 1959 must be registered with Selective Service to be eligible for federal financial aid.
 System as required by federal law or is exempt from Selective Service registration under federal law.

-- Applicants must be admitted to a UNT degree program and must maintain satisfactory academic progressA student must maintain Satisfactory Academic Progress to continue to receive financial aid.
+- Applicants must be admitted to a UNT degree program, eligible to enroll at UNT, and must maintain satisfactory academic progressA student must maintain Satisfactory Academic Progress to continue to receive financial aid.
 Students must maintain a certain qualitative standard (i.e. cumulative GPA) in addition to maintaining a quantitative standard (i.e. successfully completing a required number of credit hours).
 Students must also complete their degree or certificate program within a maximum timeframe, which may vary according to the student’s status and program.
 If a student does not maintain the required standards, the student may lose their financial aid eligibility.

 toward a degree according to UNT's published satisfactory progress rules.